bruvellu/cephalic-furrow/3-text/furrow.md

 <!--the mechanisms controlling the formation of the cephalic furrow remain poorly understood [@Gilmour2017-um]-->

 The ephemeral nature of the cephalic furrow suggests it may have a more immediate, physical role during the morphogenetic movements of *Drosophila* gastrulation.
-The invagination keeps a significant number of blastoderm cells beneath the surface (about 10% according to recent estimates [@Stern2021-zv]) and can act as a temporary storage of anterior cells until later in development [@Turner1977-ol], but it is unclear whether such storage has any role.
+The invagination retains a significant number of blastoderm cells beneath the surface (about 10% according to recent estimates [@Stern2021-zv]) and can act as a temporary storage of anterior cells until later in development [@Turner1977-ol], but it is unclear whether such storage has any role.
 One hypothesis is that the invaginated cells may anchor anterior tissues and help to direct the germ band extension to the posterior end during gastrulation [@Costa1993-qj].
 This is supported by numerical simulations which show that in the absence of the cephalic furrow, the flow of tissues during gastrulation would be symmetric and not biased towards the posterior [@Dicko2017-wz].
-However, the physical consequences of perturbing the formation of the cephalic furrow and disrupting this temporary storage of surface cells have not been investigated *in vivo* in a systematic manner.
+However, the physical consequences of perturbing the cephalic furrow have not been investigated in a systematic manner *in vivo*.

 <!--The analysis of *eve* mutants revealed a puzzling phenotype---despite lacking a cephalic furrow, they form an epithelial fold at the same site as the cephalic furrow would form but later in development [@Vincent1997-fa].-->
 <!--Intrigued by this phenotype, we set to investigate in a systematic manner the physical consequences of perturbing the formation of the cephalic furrow *in vivo*, what could be the mechanisms generating this late fold, and what it tells us about the function of the cephalic furrow.-->